huy/maven-quickstart/README.md

 **plugin**

 Plugins can be written in Java or any of a number of scripting languages.
-Plugins consists of one or more Mojos, each one being the implementation for one of the plugin's goals.
+Plugins consists of one or more `mojos`, each one being the implementation for one of the plugin's goals.
 To make use of a plugin and the plugin goals, we need to specify it in `pom.xml`.
 E.g.

     <project>
     ...